uf2020/ccxt/Install.md

 ## Proxy

 If you need a proxy, use the `market.proxy / market['proxy'] / $market->proxy` string literal containing base URL of http(s) proxy.
 It is for use with web browsers and from blocked locations.

-Bear in mind that each added intermediary contributes to the overall latency and roundtrip time.
 The absolute exchange endpoint URL is appended to `market['proxy']` string before HTTP request is sent to exchange.
 The proxy setting is an empty string `''` by default.
 An example of a non-empty proxy string is `'http://crossorigin.me/'`.

+**Bear in mind that each added intermediary contributes to the overall latency and roundtrip time.**

 ## CORS (Access-Control-Allow-Origin)